Last Updated on December 21, 2020

 In that context, I’ve selected 100 profound being happy quotes to further amplify these findings and help you find joy and bliss in your life.

 Let these words from the wise inspire you to believe that it is within you to unlock positive emotions.

 Happiness vs. health (which comes first?)

-For many people, happiness is a valuable life goal and a huge catalyst to pursue and achieve other goals in life.
-In fact, happy people tend to function better, they are more productive, they are healthier and research suggests they even live longer.
+For many people, authentic happiness is a valuable life goal and a huge catalyst to pursue and achieve other goals in life.
+In fact, positive people tend to function better, they are more productive, they are healthier and research suggests they even live longer.
+(1)

 Happiness is both the precursor to health and the result of it.
-We need a lot of happiness to stay healthy and health is the foundation to experience positive emotions in life.
+We need a lot of it to stay healthy.
+But health is also the foundation to experience positive emotions in life.